vasa-chi/purescript-book/1 - Introduction.md

 The debate over statically typed languages versus dynamically typed languages is well-documented.
 In this book, I will try to convince you (or reaffirm your belief) that static types are not only a means of gaining confidence in the correctness of your programs, but also an aid to development in their own right.
 Refactoring a large body of code in JavaScript can be difficult when using any but the simplest of abstractions, but an expressive type system together with a type checker can even make refactoring into an enjoyable, interactive experience.

 In addition, the safety net provided by a type system enables more advanced forms of abstraction.
 In fact, PureScript provides a powerful form of abstraction which is fundamentally type-driven: type classes, made popular in the functional programming language Haskell.

+## Polyglot Web Programming

+Functional programming has its success stories - applications where has been particularly successful: data analysis, parsing, compiler implementation, generic programming, parallelism, to name a few.

+It would be possible to practice end-to-end application development in a functional language like PureScript.
+PureScript provides the ability to import existing JavaScript code, by providing types for its values and functions, and then to use those functions in regular PureScript code.
+We'll see this approach later in the book.

+However, one of PureScript's strengths is its interoperability with other languages which target JavaScript.
+Another approach would be to use PureScript for a subset of your application's development, and to use one or more other languages to write the rest of the JavaScript.

+Here are some examples:

+- Core logic written in PureScript, with the user interface written in JavaScript.
+- Application written in JavaScript or another compile-to-JS language, with tests written in PureScript.
+- PureScript used to automate user interface tests for an existing application.

+In this book, I'll focus on solving small problems with PureScript.
+The solutions could be integrated into a larger application, but we will also look at how to call PureScript code from JavaScript, and vice versa.

 ## Prerequisites